Britannia Collection

 20oz Anniversary Proof

 2017 saw the first silver twenty-ounce coin issued in the United Kingdom; it was released to mark the twentieth anniversary of the silver Britannia range.
-The obverse features the classic effigy of Her Majesty, Queen Elizabeth II.
-The reverse features Britannia with Corinthian Helmet, shield and trident.
-Her body is comprised of the map of England, Scotland and Northern Ireland.
 This issue has the special 20th Anniversary Trident Privy mark located prominently to the right of Britannia.

 2kg Proof